 Credit on your record that allows you to print, copy, scan.
-This can be topped up on line and at lending desks.

 A work that has been printed and distributed, such as a book, periodical, musical score, etc.

 A request by the library to a borrower for the return of an item before the due date.
-A patron can submit a recall slip requesting that an item be returned early.

 Said of a journal or other periodical when manuscripts are evaluated by at least one subject specialist in addition to the editor before being accepted for publication.
 See also peer review.

 To extend the loan period of an item that you have borrowed online through the library website, in person at a circulation desk or over the phone.
-An item can not be renewed if another patron has requested it.
+An item cannot be renewed if another patron has requested it.